Semeru

-Semeru is the highest mountain on the Indonesian island of Java and an active volcano located in East Java province in a subduction zone, where the Indo-Australian Plate subducts under the Eurasian Plate.
+Semeru is the highest mountain on the Indonesian island of Java and an active volcano located in the province of East Java in a subduction zone, where the Indo-Australian Plate subducts under the Eurasian Plate.
+Semeru is 3,676 m tall at its peak, making it the third tallest volcano mountain in Indonesia after Kerinci and Rinjani.

 The name "Semeru" is derived from Meru, the central world mountain in Hinduism, or Sumeru, the abode of gods.
 This stratovolcano is Mahameru, meaning "The Great Mountain" in Sanskrit.